NETWAYS/check_cloud_aws/README.md

 ### Cloudfront

-Checks a specific or multiple cloudfront distribution from a region.
-When the states is `disabled`, or is `InProgress`, the check will alert.
+Checks a specific or multiple cloudfront distributions from a region.
+When the state is `disabled` or `InProgress`, the check will alert.

 ````